 Mixing Prescription Drugs with Other Substances

-Drugs that slow down breathing, such as opioids, alcohol, and CNS depressants, should not be taken together.
 In more than half of overdose cases in which opioid drugs are implicated, concomitant use of alcohol plays a prominent role.
-[20]
+[24]

 Prescription stimulant medications should not be mixed with over-the-counter cold medicines that contain decongestants.
 Combining these drugs can lead to a dangerous increase in blood pressure or irregular heart rhythm.
 [21]